VTT Chapter Markers Guide for Developers

 • WEBVTT: Standard file header.

-• 00:00:00.000 --> 00:01:30.500: Defines Chapter 1 from the start of the video until 1 minute 30.5 seconds.
+• 00:00:00.000 --> 00:01:30.500: Defines that the first chapter lasts from the start of the video to 1 minute 30.5 seconds.

-• The second chapter starts at 00:01:30.500, perfectly衔接 (connecting) with the previous chapter's end time.
+• The second chapter starts at 00:01:30.500, perfectly connecting with the end time of the previous chapter.

-5. Integrating Chapters in HTML5 Pages
+5. Integrating Chapters in an HTML5 Page

-After creating the .vtt file, you need to associate it with the <video> element using HTML's <track> tag.Key Attributes:
+After creating the .vtt file, you need to associate it with the <video> element using the HTML <track> tag.

-• kind="chapters": This is the most important attribute, telling the browser that this VTT file is for defining chapters.
+• kind="chapters": This is the most important attribute, it tells the browser that this VTT file is used to define chapters.

 • src="path/to/your-file.vtt": Points to your WebVTT file.